watspeed/cloud-computing-security-essentials/lab2/lab2-guide2.md

 1. Return to your browser and copy the public IP address from the Native SSH tab.
 Then, open a new browser tab, paste the public IP address into the URL text box, and press the Enter key to browse to it.
 The custom created basic website shows up.

    ![](../images/public-ip.png)

    ![](../images/apache.png)

     >**Congratulations** on completing the task!

 ### Overview of the Virtual Machine
 In this section, you will get an overview of the Virtual Machine (VM).
-Below, you can see the "Essential" section, which repeats the configuration details of your VM.
+Below, you can see the "Essentials" section, which repeats the configuration details of your VM.

 ![](../images/lab2_fig1.PNG)